gpii-ops/vagrant-gpii-ci/README.md

 Installation
 ------------

-The installation is as simple as run this command in your user's shell:
+The installation is as simple as running this command in your shell:

 ```
 vagrant plugin install vagrant-gpii-ci